sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/username_password.md

 ### Table to SFTP
 In this section we will show how to dump a table from snowflake into sftp.

-#### User-defind function
-Lets first create a user-defined function so we can refrence it later with a smaller script.
+Lets create a user-defined function so we can refrence it with a smaller script.
+Lets call that function and see the result.

-=== ":octicons-image-16: Code"
+=== ":octicons-image-16: Function"

     ```python linenums="1"
     CREATE OR REPLACE PROCEDURE table_to_sftp(database_name string